 - Christmas Desserts and Cookies

 - Christmas Around the World

 Stories and full-page photographs are interspersed through the recipes.
 For example, you can read about the “history of Christmas” or “Christmas at the Vatican.”
 These notes make this more than just a cookbook.
 Food draws us together in celebration, but the food and celebration have a deeper meaning.
 Over the last few years, I’ve been trying to live more liturgically, to find traditions to bring our faith alive for our kids.
-The foods and stories in The Vatican Christmas Cookbook are just another way to do this in our family.
+The foods and stories in this Catholic cookbook are just another way to do this in our family.